handiko/Arduino-APRS/README.md

 ```

 ## Test
-Here are some preliminary test to show you how to generate APRS (or AFSK in general) signal on Arduino UNO.
+Here is some preliminary test to show you how to generate APRS (or AFSK in general) signal on Arduino UNO.
 The required GRC Flowgraph can be obtained here : [GitHub page](https://github.com/handiko/gr-APRS)
 * Test circuit (**bring the loudspeaker close to your laptop's microphone**, and then run the GRC flowgraph above):
 ![](./AFSK_Test_Circuit.png)